Neil Ramírez: Cleveland Indians

-Second stint with Blue Jays
+Toronto Blue Jays (second stint)

-On August 6, 2019, Ramírez signed a minor league deal with the Toronto Blue Jays.
+On August 6, 2019, Ramírez signed a minor league contract with the Toronto Blue Jays.
 He was called up by the Blue Jays on August 11.
 On September 1, Ramirez was designated for assignment.
-He declared free agency on September 4, 2019.
+He declared free agency on September 4.

 Los Angeles Angels

 On December 22, 2019, Ramírez signed a minor league deal with the Los Angeles Angels that included an invitation to Spring Training.
-Ramirez was released by the Angels organization on September 1, 2020.
+He did not play in a game in 2020 due to the cancellation of the minor league season because of the COVID-19 pandemic.
+Ramírez was released by the Angels organization on September 1, 2020.

+High Point Rockers

+On April 28, 2023, after several years of inactivity, Ramírez signed with the High Point Rockers of the Atlantic League of Professional Baseball.
+In 10 games (8 starts) for the Rockers, he logged a 2–3 record and 4.82 ERA with 37 strikeouts across 37 1/3 innings pitched.

+On April 15, 2024, Ramírez re–signed with High Point.
+In 17 games (12 starts) for the Rockers, he posted a 5–4 record and 4.83 ERA with 75 strikeouts over 69 innings.
+Ramírez was released by High Point on August 13.

 Scouting report

 According to Baseball America, Ramírez is 6 ft 4 in tall, weighs 210 lb, and can throw his fastball at 97 mph.

 Personal

 Ramírez married Tiffany in October 2014.